-Areas within 100 feet from both sides of the stream centerline with drainage areas greater than one square mile, and 50 feet from both sides of any streams centerline that drain areas of one square mile or less.
+Areas identified as within 100 feet from both sides of the stream centerline with for drainage areas streams draining a basin of greater than one square mile, and 50 feet from both sides of any streams centerline that drain areas of one square mile or less.
 This also applies to the outer edges of water bodies.
+It also includes any areas identified as riparian through any Army Corps of Engineers Section 404 Permit Process.

-D. Water Related Habitat
+D. Water Related Habitat-

-Areas designated as wetland, including trees and understory containing significant stands of predominately native water related habitat.
+Areas designated for as wetland, including trees and understory preservation and containing including significant stands of predominately native water related habitat.
 It also includes any areas identified as special aquatic sites through any Army Corps of Engineers Section 404 Permit Process.
+These areas include wetlands.

-E. Upland Habitat
+E. Upland Habitat-

-Areas, a minimum of ten acres is size, which contain remnants of the Cross Timbers Habitat.
+Areas, a minimum of ten acres is size, that contain remnants of the eastern-Cross Timbers Habitat.

-35.17.6 Official Maps.
+35.17.56 Official Maps.

-A. Environmentally Sensitive Areas Map
+A. Environmentally Sensitive Areas Map.

-The official map that identifies areas designated as Environmentally Sensitive Areas (ESAs).
+The official map that identifies areas identified designated as Environmentally Sensitive Areas (ESAs).

-B. Environmentally Sensitive Areas Map Amendments
+B. Environmentally Sensitive Areas Map Amendments.

-- 1. The map may be updated administratively when an ESA field assessment is conducted for a property and approved by the Director of Development Services. - 2.
-Revisions and amendments to FEMA 1% Annual Chance Floodplain maps shall cause the boundaries of Floodplain ESAs to be readjusted accordingly. - 3.
+Substantial amendments of the map shall follow the Zoning Amendment Procedure detailed in Subchapter 3.-1.
+The map may be updated administratively when an ESA field assessment is conducted for a property and specific information for a parcel is available delineating the areas and field verified approved by the Director of Planning and Development Development Services.

+- 2. Revisions and amendments to FEMA 1% Annual Chance Floodplain maps shall cause the boundaries of Floodplain ESAs to be readjusted accordingly. - 3.
 Substantial amendments of the map shall follow the Zoning Amendment Procedure detailed in Subchapter 3.
 Substantial amendment is defined as changes impacting the whole city, excepting changes caused by amendments to FEMA 1% Annual Chance Floodplain maps.

-C. Environmentally Sensitive Areas Field Assessments
+C. Map Applicability.
+Environmentally Sensitive Areas Field Assessments.

+For any application for an Environmentally Sensitive Areas Review, the delineation of those areas on the site map, as approved by the Director of Planning and Development, shall supercede the Denton Environmentally Sensitive Areas Map in determining what areas are subject to the requirements of this Chapter as applied to a proposed development.
 Field assessments are required prior to platting of property when there is reasonable evidence that Environmentally Sensitive Areas, as depicted on the official Environmentally Sensitive Areas (ESA) Map, may not be accurate.
 ESA field assessments, as approved by the Director of Development Services, shall supersede the official ESA Map in determining what areas are subject to the requirements of this Subchapter as applied to a proposed development.